Texas Tech University

 Email: david.forrest@ttu.edu

-David Forrest teaches graduate and undergraduate music theory and aural skills courses.
-He supervises the undergraduate music theory and aural skills sequences and serves as Graduate Theory Coordinator.
-Dr. Forrest holds a Ph.D. in Fine Arts with an emphasis in Music Theory, an M.M. in Choral Conducting, and a B.M. in Music Education, all from Texas Tech.
+David Forrest teaches graduate and undergraduate music theory courses, supervises the undergraduate music theory sequence, and serves as Music Liaison for the Honors College.
+Dr. Forrest holds a Ph.D. in Fine Arts with a concentration in Music Theory, an M.M. in Choral Conducting, and a B.M. in Music Education, all from Texas Tech.
 He has presented research across Europe and the United States, predominantly on popular music, music theory pedagogy, and the music of Benjamin Britten.
-Dr. Forrest's work has been published in several journals including Music Theory Spectrum, Music Theory Online, and College Music Symposium.
-He serves as lead editor and contributing author to Essays on Benjamin Britten from a Centenary Symposium published by Cambridge Scholars Publishing and is currently authoring a chapter on the music of Kate Bush for the Routledge Handbook on Women's Work in Music.
-Dr. Forrest has 15 years of experience as a high school and church choir director.
-He serves as President of the Board for the West Texas Children's Chorus and regularly adjudicates for University Interscholastic League vocal competitions.
+Dr. Forrest’s work has been published in several journals including Music Theory Spectrum, Music Theory Online, Journal of Mathematics and Music, and College Music Symposium.
+Dr. Forrest has served as President of the Texas Society for Music Theory and President of the Board for the West Texas Children’s Chorus.

 A partial list of publications is given below.